 If purchasing gift cards is not an option, you might just use one single card for all of your online purchases.
-This way, if your information is ever compromised, it is just one card you will need to address rather than several.
+If your information is ever compromised, it is just one card you will need to address rather than several.

 Make sure you also use a strong firewall and security software to protect someone from hacking into your account or installing malware to track your activity.

 File a police report.
-This way, there is a record on file should charges ever become necessary.
-It may also be required by your insurance company.
+This way, there is a record on file should charges ever become necessary, and your insurance company may require it as well.
 You will also want to read more about what to do, as released by the Federal Trade Commission.

 Just make sure that you do take the precautions necessary to try to prevent yourself from becoming a victim.
 And, if it does happen, act quickly to minimize the loss and to get your life back on track.